-At my college, we have a randomized roommate system unless you choose to pick someone you know or someone that the school suggests to you based on your compatibility levels.
+The first step to making things work with your roommate is to take control of what you can by having a part in choosing the right one.
+At my college, we have a randomized roommate system unless you choose to pick someone you know or someone the school suggests to you based on your compatibility levels.
 Other colleges may have their own system, so it’s always recommended to do your research.
 If you still have questions, don’t be afraid to call the housing office at your school.

 2. Ask the important questions

 College is full of new things, and you'll likely have a never-ending stream of questions.
 Some of these questions may revolve around your new roommate.
 We all hope our roommates will become our friends, but first and foremost, we have to live with them.
 Ask them how they like to keep their room, what their sleep hours are, if they sleep with music or lights on, etc. Asking these trivial-seeming questions allows you and your roommate to understand the circumstances you'll be living in and can help you co-exist in your tiny space.
 You may even want to make a roommate agreement at the beginning of the semester to lay everything out from the start.

 3. Be open about issues that can impact your living arrangement